rsvim/rsvim.github.io/docs/api/00__web/classes/TextDecoder.md

 </td>
 <td>

-Decode options, by default is `{stream: false}`.
+(Optional) Decode options, by default is `{stream: false}`.
 When decode a stream data (e.g. read from tcp network) while reading it and cannot determine the end of bytes, should set `stream` option to `true`.

 </td>
 </tr>